 Who is on the crisis management team and what do they actually do?

 In order to survive crisis situations you need a specific team that is responsible for not only keeping the organization running, but also communicating with important audiences such as employees, customers, shareholders, and the press in order to mitigate the potential for reputation damage that comes with any disruption.
 This is why you have a Crisis Management Team (CMT).
-The CMT is typically composed of a crisis manager (most often an outside consultant though some large corporations do maintain in-house experts), high-level representatives from departments such as operations, legal, human resources, and public relations, along with key executives who have the power to make major decisions and the ability to act as spokespersons if needed.
+The CMT is typically composed of a crisis manager (sometimes an outside consultant, sometimes an in-house expert), high-level representatives from departments such as operations, legal, human resources, and public relations, along with key executives who have the power to make major decisions and the ability to act as spokespersons if needed.
 In addition, ad-hoc members are often brought in to provide support for specific issues.
 Some of the most common ad-hoc members might be IT specialists, finance experts, security pros, or scientific advisors like epidemiologists.

 The core crisis management team is responsible for: